plurb/Aetherwynn-Unstable-Isotopes/Classes/Wizard/Wizard Class.md

 ### Spellbook
 At 1st level, you have a spellbook containing six 1st-level wizard spells of your choice.
 Your spellbook is the repository of the wizard spells you know, except your cantrips, which are fixed in your mind.

-The spells that you add to your spellbook as you gain levels reflect the arcane research you conduct on your own, as well as intellectual breakthroughs you have had about the nature of the multiverse.
+> *The spells that you add to your spellbook as you gain levels reflect the arcane research you conduct on your own, as well as intellectual breakthroughs you have had about the nature of the multiverse.
 You might find other spells during your adventures.
-You could discover a spell recorded on a scroll in an evil wizard's chest, for example, or in a dusty tome in an ancient library.
+You could discover a spell recorded on a scroll in an evil wizard's chest, for example, or in a dusty tome in an ancient library.*

 **TODO:** #1 fix spellbook

+Each time you gain a Wizard level, you can add two Wizard spells of your choice to your spellbook.
+Each of these spells must be of a level for which you have spell slots, as shown on the Wizard table.

 **Copying a Spell into the Book.** When you find a wizard spell of 1st level or higher, you can add it to your spellbook if it is of a spell level you can prepare and if you can spare the time to decipher and copy it.